 Food and body related issues can be guilt and shame inducing.
 Thankfully these days there is a wealth of content supporting wellbeing around food and body image.
 From Instagram influencers showing it’s ok to live in whatever body you do – conveying the importance of treating your body with kindness and not living in an endless cycle of dieting, magazines like Cosmopolitan and Happiful exploring these themes with a beautifully diverse range of real-life models, to books exploring body image issues and intuitive eating.

 We all need to understand body image issues

 Even if clients aren’t presenting due to body image issues, we all have a personal relationship with our body, which is influenced by the culture we live in.
 Once you start asking the right questions you may uncover a wealth of emotional experience the client hadn’t previously thought to share.
 We need to ensure our knowledge is up-to-date in this area – tackling any biases or misconceptions we hold to best support our clients and not risk further harm.

-We’ll be sharing various articles and content to help with your knowledge ahead of our online CPD event Body Image: Skin, Identity, and the Gaze in Psychotherapy on Saturday 6th February.
+We’ll be sharing various articles and content to help with your knowledge ahead of our online CPD event Body Dysmorphic Disorder: Working with Body Focused Distress on Saturday 26th November 2022.

 Here are four brilliant books on body image to get you started

 The following books cover both lived experience, whilst also highlighting how much more to one’s identity there is beyond just the shape of our bodies.
 All of these make for fantastic and enlightening reads that we highly recommend, so let’s get started…

 Megan Jayne Crabbe (aka Bodyposipanda) shares her own story of body image issues and eating disorder, alongside research supporting the message that it’s not our bodies that are the problem, but the way we’ve been taught to see them.

 “Hating our bodies is something that we learn, and it sure as hell is something that we can unlearn.”- Megan Jayne Crabbe